CDL Original, Renewal, Duplicate

 You can renew up to six (6) months prior to your Utah driver license expiring.

-To obtain a duplicate or renewal CDL you only need to bring your current Utah driver license and DOT card, appear at one of our driver license offices, complete an application, take your photo, and pay the applicable fee.
+To obtain a duplicate or renewal CDL you only need to bring your current Utah driver license and DOT card, appear at one of our driver license offices, and complete a driver license application, take your photo, and pay the applicable fee.

 To make it easier, here are the links to some of the documents you will need: